 Business Support administers the Manitoba Industrial Opportunities Program (MIOP) and the Third-Party Investment Funds Program.
 PNP includes the funds associated with Manitoba's business stream for international entrepreneurs who wish to establish a business in Manitoba.

-The Province determines which programs will be housed in MDC, what resources are available to administer the programs and the desired outcomes for those programs.
 MDC requires approval of the Province to provide loans, guarantees, or equity investments and must comply with all Provincial directives.

 BUSINESS SUPPORT: